MetaphorData/connectors/docs/docker.md

   metaphor bigquery /config.yml
 ```

-If you configure to write the [output](../metaphor/common/docs/output.md) to a local directory instead of an S3 path, you'll also need to bind mount the output directory to access the files, e.g.
+If you configure to write the [output](../metaphor/common/docs/output.md) to a local directory instead of an S3 path, you'll also need to bind mount the output directory (`~/output` in this case) to access the files, e.g.

 ```yml
 # ~/config.yml